Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 According to a McKinsey study of 25,000 working Americans, 87% of respondents would always take any opportunity to work flexibly when offered.

-While employee autonomy is the best way to go these days, work schedules can make or break your organization.
+While employee autonomy is the best way to go these days, schedules can make or break your organization.

-No doubt, we’re all for giving work-from-home workers the freedom to choose their process.
+No doubt, we’re all for giving work-from-home employees the freedom to choose their process.
 That said, it’s vital that they conform to the needs of the business and remember they’re part of a team.

 That’s why you must balance things out by weighing different factors and choosing the right schedule for your remote team.